Rich-Dunne/Scene-Manager/README.md

 # Scene Manager

 ## INSTALLATION
 Drag and drop the contents from within the downloaded GTA V folder into where your GTA V is installed.
+Enable the plugin in the RagePluginHook settings, or load it manually via the in-game console.
 ![How to drag and drop](https://i.imgur.com/nnxqgtn.jpg)

 ## GET SUPPORT AND REPORT PROBLEMS